Ritesh-Sivanathan/dogs-bagels-cnn/README.md

-# Dogs versus Bagels (Convolutional Neural Network?)
+# Dogs versus Bagels

 ## About
-#### i believe this is a convolutional neural network. to be honest, i thought it would be cool to try and build something that can tell dogs apart from bagels since some are pretty similar in colour.
+#### i thought it would be cool to try and build something that can tell dogs apart from bagels since some are pretty similar in colour.
 I don't really know anything about ai/ml/nns yet. i built this with 0 knowledge of tensorflow or anything mentioned before, took about 4 hours.

 ## How I built this
 #### just using some tensorflow documentation and lots (and lots and lots) of stackoverflow for the countless meaningless errors I got